 After suffering an injury during school rugby in New Zealand, Johnny came back to playing the game when he moved to the UK in 2013.
-Within two years he had gained his Level 2 coaching qualification and had represented Dorset & Wiltshire rugby in the County Championship.
-Having coached rugby at St Laurence School for the previous two years, he is now forwards and Assistant Coach at Melksham Oak’s Mad Dog Academy.
+Within two years he had gained his Level 2 coaching qualification and had represented Dorset & Wiltshire Senior rugby in the County Championship.
+Having coached rugby at St Laurence School for the previous two years, in 2016 he began an Assistant Coach role at Melksham Oak’s Mad Dog Academy.
 Johnny’s engagement, progression and confidence in this role, along with his exceptional pastoral care was rewarded with a promotion within Mad Dog Sport to Head of Rugby at MOCS in 2017.